Hog wild! Unranked Arkansas upsets No. 1 Auburn 80-76 in OT

 The Tigers had the ball with 20 seconds left but could only get a long 3-point try by Green at the buzzer.

-In overtime, Auburn took a 68-66 lead on an putback by Allen Flanigan, then later went ahead 70-69 when Dylan Cardwell picked up a loose ball in the lane and scored.
+In overtime, Auburn took a 68-66 lead on a putback by Allen Flanigan, then later went ahead 70-69 when Dylan Cardwell picked up a loose ball in the lane and scored.

 The Razorbacks scored the next seven points, all on foul shots by Williams and Notae.
 Williams finished with 13 and 11 rebounds.
 Chris Lykes also hit a pair of clutch free throws for the Razorbacks.